Patient Intake Form — Free Healthcare Template - Poper

 Traditionally, intake forms were 4–6 pages of paper stapled to a clipboard, handed over at the front desk with a pen on a string.
 Patients scribbled answers under fluorescent lights while running late, and front-desk staff retyped everything into the EHR.
 It was slow, error-prone, and universally hated on both sides of the counter.
 The digital version fixes all of this: patients fill it out on their phone the night before a visit, data flows directly into the chart, and the clinician has a pre-read before calling the patient back.

-A well-designed digital patient intake form has three jobs: capture accurate clinical data, obtain informed consent with a legal audit trail, and reduce the time patients spend in your waiting room.
-This Poper template handles all three.
-It's pre-configured with 14 fields clinicians actually use, ships with HIPAA-ready hosting on paid plans, and includes a digital signature field that generates a timestamped audit record for every submission.
+A well-designed digital patient intake form has three jobs: capture accurate clinical data, obtain informed consent, and reduce the time patients spend in your waiting room.
+This Poper template handles all three with 14 fields clinicians actually use and a digital signature field for the consent section.

-You can use this template as-is for primary care, dental, dermatology, physical therapy, mental health, and most outpatient specialties — or use the drag-and-drop builder to add specialty-specific questions (symptom checklists, pain diagrams, PHQ-9/GAD-7 screeners, dental history, etc).
-The form is fully brandable, works on mobile, and integrates with every major EHR via webhook or Zapier.
+You can use this template as-is for primary care, dental, dermatology, physical therapy, mental health, and most outpatient specialties — or use the drag-and-drop builder to add specialty-specific questions (symptom checklists, pain notes, screening questions, dental history, etc).
+The form is fully brandable, works on mobile, and can hand submissions to downstream workflows through webhook, Zapier, or Make.

 14